-When you think of a tropical beach vacation, Italy may not be the first destination that comes to mind; but it should be!
-Italy's miles of coastline are covered in beautiful, sandy beaches with gorgeous views of the Adriatic Sea on one side and the Mediterranean Sea on the other.
-These gorgeous beaches in Italy offer something for every vacationer, whether you are looking to sight-see, build sandcastles or just catch some rays.
+When you think of a tropical vacation, beaches in Italy may not be the first to come to mind but it should be!
+The Italian coastline is covered in beautiful, sandy and rock beaches with gorgeous views of the Adriatic Sea on one side and the Tyrrhenian Sea on the other.
+An Italy beach experience is something that almost every vacationer can enjoy, whether you are looking to sight-see, build sandcastles or just catch some rays.

 Salento is an area in Southern Italy, located on a peninsula and is covered in some of the best beaches in Italy.
 The weather here is perfect for sun-lovers and it's known as a great destination for those looking to add some partying to their vacation.